Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

          def wrapped_f_c(x, f=f):
             return f.f_constraint(coilset._opt_currents_expand_mat @ x)

  f_c = wrapped_f_c

          if df_c is not None:
             # wrap the derivative function
             @functools.wraps(f.df_constraint)
             def wrapped_df_c(x, f=f):
  df_res = f.df_constraint(coilset._opt_currents_expand_mat @ x)
                return df_res @ coilset._opt_currents_expand_mat

  df_c = wrapped_df_c

 The ::pycode:`_opt_currents_expand_mat` property of a CoilSet is a matrix with 1'S in the columns corresponding to the coils in each Circuit and 0's elsewhere.
 Refer to :py:meth:`~bluemira.equilibria.optimisation.base._make_numerical_constraints`.

-When implementing a constraint, no specical consideration is needed for the shape of the state-vector passed into the constraint.
+When implementing a constraint, no special consideration is needed for the shape of the state vector passed into the constraint.
 It must be assumed that the full current vector (i.e. length equal to the number of coils) is passed into the constraint function.

-However, specical care is needed when implementing a figure of merit (FoM), in a  :py:class:`~bluemira.equilibria.optimisation.problem.base.CoilsetOptimisationProblem` (COP) class that operates on the current vector.
+However, special care is needed when implementing a figure of merit (FoM), in a  :py:class:`~bluemira.equilibria.optimisation.problem.base.CoilsetOptimisationProblem` (COP) class that operates on the current vector.

-FoMs in COPs are implemented in a more bespoke fashion than constraints are and thus are more flexable.
-Usually one has access to the full Equilibrium object when implementing the FoM function and may use the ``_opt_currents_expand_mat`` from a CoilSet
+FoMs in COPs are implemented in a more bespoke fashion than constraints are and thus are more flexible.
+Usually, one has access to the full Equilibrium object when implementing the FoM function and may use the ``_opt_currents_expand_mat`` from a CoilSet